Youth Leaders Guide

 We will provide enough space for your group on the campsite.
 Electric hook-ups are not included in the ticket price, but we do have a limited number of hook-ups that can be purchased when booking on for DTI.
 The hook-up fee includes installation, the associated hire of equipment and the cost of power during the event.
 Please note: those who require electric hook-ups for medical needs will be given priority.

-There will be a range of food vans & cafes where you can buy drinks and any snacks you fancy that will be open at meal times and after the evening meeting.
+There will be a range of food vans and cafés where you can buy drinks and any snacks you fancy that will be open at meal times and after the evening meeting.
 There will also be merch that you and your young people may wish to purchase.

-Head to our website dreamingtheimpossible.org and select Book Now.
-This will take you through to Solid Rock our ticketing system.
-You’ll be prompted to register an account which you’ll keep for every Dreaming the Impossible event you attend.
+Head to the navigation bar at the top of this page and select TICKETS.
+This will take you through to Solidrock, our ticketing system.
+You’ll be prompted to register an account (if you haven't already) which you’ll keep for every Dreaming the Impossible event you attend.

 Adding Bookings